Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Longer, video-style or explanatory animations cannot be paused, stopped, and started over.
+__Description__: Longer, video-style or explanatory animations cannot be paused, stopped, and started over.
 Animations lasting more than 2 seconds or any looping animations must be able to be paused or stopped.
 Animations used to communicate transitions in the data that last more than 2 seconds must be provide a way for the user to start over.

 __Cited standard__: [https://inclusivedesignprinciples.org/#give-control](https://inclusivedesignprinciples.org/#give-control)